valkum/slick/README.md

   D8 in core: CMI.
 - libraries (>=2.x)
   D8: dropped.
-- jquery_update with jQuery > 1.7, perhaps 1.8 if trouble with latest Slick.
+- jquery_update with jQuery > 1.7, perhaps 1.8 if trouble with the latest Slick.
   D8: dropped.
 - jqeasing, so available at:
   sites/../libraries/easing/jquery.easing.min.js